 After a life-threatening event, feeling on guard, anxious, irritable, and that fight/flight/freeze response is normal.
 And if you were to remain in that dangerous situation, these responses might help protect you from danger.
 But after the danger has passed, we no longer need to hold on to the same coping skills that helped us survive that extreme situation.

 Kick PTSD to the curb!

 Don’t waste one more minute trying to struggle through these things on your own.
 Trauma therapy can help!

-You and your therapist will discuss different treatment options.
+You and your therapist will discuss different online trauma therapy treatment options.
 Here are some possibilities:

 Cognitive Processing Therapy (CPT): This treatment helps you identify unhelpful beliefs that you’ve subconsciously developed as a way to protect yourself.
 Beliefs that might be preventing you from the life you’d like to live.
 Maybe you’ve come to believe things like: